Walz urges House-Senate negotiations on insulin bills

 Diabetes activists have found merit in both approaches and urged lawmakers to pass some sort of combination of the two.

-Hortman's office did not immediately respond to a request for comment.
 Gazelka issued a statement saying the Legislature can't appoint conference committees when it's not in session.
-He didn't mention that legislative leaders in past years have found ways to negotiate compromises on various bills before governors called special sessions to seal the deals.
+But Hortman proposed a workaround to the formal rules, a "conference committee-like work group" with five members from each chamber with a 60-day window to complete its work.
+She expressed hope in a letter back to the governor that they could reach a compromise by Dec.
+1.

-Walz told reporters Tuesday afternoon that he hadn't had a chance to discuss his call for a conference committee with either of them yet, but he was hopeful.
+Walz told reporters that he hadn't had a chance to discuss his call for a conference committee with either of them yet, but he was hopeful.

 "I think this gives them a golden opportunity to come together.
 If they reach a compromise, whether it's exactly what I thought, if I believe it's going to serve the people of Minnesota well and is a compromise, we can work with that," he said.